Moxie: Advertising

 A unique advertising tool was the Moxie Horsemobile, a modified automobile whose driver sits on a large model of a horse.
-The first Horsemobiles were deployed around 1918.
+The first Horsemobiles were deployed around early 1916.
 A 1935 Rolls-Royce Moxie Horsemobile was sold for $55,000 at the May 20, 2011, Mecum Auction in Indianapolis, Indiana.
 Moxie at one time maintained about two dozen of them, and they appeared in parades and other public functions.

 Derivative products

 There is a Moxie Energy Drink and a variety of Olde New England Seltzers.
 The energy drink is citrus-based; it lacks Moxie's gentian root tang, caramel color, and (as of 2008) its distinctive branding; similarly, the waters are simply carbonated waters with fruit flavors marketed under the Moxie brand.

 Moxie ice cream is seasonally available in Maine in limited quantities and is mild in flavor as compared to the soft drink.

 Moxie has been used as a cooking additive by chefs for its herbaceous, savory-sweet flavor profile.
 It is generally used in reductions as a glaze for meats such as lamb, as well as in baked beans.